-- Pull fuel screen 2 out of the connecting piece. - Insert the new fuel screen all the way into the connecting piece. - Lubricate the O-ring and join the plug-in connection of the fuel line.
+- Pull fuel screen 2 out of the connecting piece. - Insert the new fuel screen all the way into the connecting piece. - Spray silicone spray onto a lint-free cleaning cloth and lightly lubricate the O-ring of the quick-release coupling.

-Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.
+Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and